Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bithumb/resources/bithumb.md

-Bithumb is a basic SpotExchange adaptation for Bithumb exchange.
+Bithumb is a basic RestExchange adaptation for Bithumb exchange.